For questions about leave, please contact the HR Leave Center at 713-745-3652 (5-FMLA).

-- If possible, you should give at least 10 days of notice of your intent to return.
+- If possible, give at least 7 days of notice of your intent to return.

-2. Provide a Physical Status Return to Work Form to your manager prior to starting work.
+2. Provide a Physical Status Return to Work form to your manager prior to or the date you are returning to work.
 This form should be completed by your licensed healthcare provider stating if you are fully able to resume your duties.
 The form is required if:

 - The leave requested was for your own serious health condition.

 - You're returning after childbirth within six or eight weeks depending on the type of delivery.

 3. If the Physical Status Return to Work form includes restrictions for your work:

 - Contact the HR Leave Center to discuss your options.

 - If possible, please submit this form to your manager at least two days prior to your return.